random-tech/react-progressive-graceful-image/README.md

 # React Progressive Graceful Image

+**Breaking changes** [0.6.5] : Now, `ref` will be a required 2nd argument of children function to use the lazyLoading feature.
+Checkout below examples for details.

+***

 **Note**: This is a forked repo from https://github.com/FormidableLabs/react-progressive-image.
 So, all usage are similar to that.

+I am adding two new features:
+ - [x] Graceful loading
+ - [x] Lazy loading

-I am adding two new features for graceful loading [Done] and lazy loading [done] from https://github.com/linasmnew/react-graceful-image.
-So, please check usage of 3 newly introduced props (retry, noRetry, noLazyLoad) from this repo.
+from https://github.com/linasmnew/react-graceful-image.
+So, please check usage of 3 newly introduced props (retry, noRetry, noLazyLoad) from above repo.

+#### [TODO] : Use of Intersection Observer for Lazy Loading (Better Performance)

 ***